SamMed05/c-cpp-notes/docs/cpp/Conditional statements/if-else.md

 Oftentimes, though, programmers want to modify the [control flow](https://en.wikipedia.org/wiki/Control_flow) of the program, for example to **execute some code** ***only*** **when a certain condition is met**.

-C and C++ (as it is in almost all the other programming languages) provide us with some syntactic constructs for making conditional statements, the most basic and fundamental of which is the "`if` statement".
+C and C++ (as it is in almost all the other programming languages) provide us with some syntactic constructs for making conditionals[^1], the most basic and fundamental of which is the "`if` statement".

 The syntax is as follows:
 ```cpp